99percentpeople/ChatGPT-rs/README.md

 ChatGPT-rs is a lightweight ChatGPT client with a graphical user interface, written in Rust.
 It allows you to chat with OpenAI's GPT models through a simple and intuitive interface.

+## Features

+ChatGPT-rs provides the following features:

+- :computer: **User-friendly GUI:** ChatGPT-rs has an intuitive graphical user interface that makes it easy to use.
+- :floppy_disk: **Lightweight:** Despite its graphical interface, ChatGPT-rs is a lightweight application with a small file size (6MB on Windows).
+- :thumbsup: **Easy to use:** ChatGPT-rs can be used as soon as it is downloaded without the need for any additional deployment steps.
+- :wrench: **Flexible API customization:** ChatGPT-rs allows you to customize your API key and proxy settings to fit your specific needs.
+- :page_facing_up: **Conversation history:** ChatGPT-rs allows you to save and access conversation history, so you can review past conversations.
+- :iphone: **Compatibility:** ChatGPT-rs is designed to work on multiple platforms, including Windows, Mac, and Linux.

 ![1](./image/1.png)

 ## Getting Started